 (BOP) identify both the risks

-posed by an inmate, as well as the needs
+posed by an inmate, and the needs

-(such as education training or addiction treatment) he or she has.
+of the inmate.
 With that information, the BOP would then be better able to identify inmates who may be eligible for early release or a sentence reduction, as well as pre-release custody, recidivism reduction, and job placement programs.